lawkj/Protozoal_18S_rRNA_Database/v_1_0_0/README.md

 # Creating A Curated Database of Rumen Ciliate Protozoal 18S rRNA Gene Sequences for Metataxonomic Applications

-We provide a Rumen Ciliate Protozoal 18S rRNA gene sequences database as a resource for researchers aiming to improve taxonomic resolution of protozoal communities in rumen environments.

-## Note to users
-When new sequence data becomes available, we will make every effort to update the database accordingly.
-We also welcome user feedback on ways to improve the database, including suggestions for additional data sources that are not yet included.

-If you use this database we would appreciate you cite us as:
-Data note submitted for peer review

-## Current Release
 v1.0.0.
 Release date: 11 November 2025

 The curated dataset comprises 228 rumen ciliate protozoal 18S rRNA gene sequences sourced from publicly available datasets.
 Sequences were processed to remove redundancy and standardise naming.
 The final database spans 23 families, 53 genera, and 100 species, and is suitable for use in metataxonomic pipelines, including QIIME2.

 ## Data acquisition